Discover the secrets guarded by this mysterious Egyptian figure, who once acted in the most celebrated drama of Ancient Egypt.

 “The Osiris, senior pure-priest, entering-priest for the memorials of Amun-in-Ipetsut, chief of the cemetery for works in the estate of Amun-Ra, king of the gods, Iufenamun.

-Inside lies the mummy of a man probably aged about 40, wrapped in bandages.
+Inside lies the mummified body of a man probably aged about 40, wrapped in bandages.

-This means that this mummy could well be Iufenamun, son of Nesypaqashuty.
+This means that this mummified body could well be Iufenamun, son of Nesypaqashuty.
 This is an exciting discovery, as this Iufenamun was a significant figure in Egyptian history.

 The hidden tomb, which contained over 50 royal mummies, wasn’t rediscovered until 1881, although some items from the cache had been looted and sold previously.